Harduex/Custom-ComfyUI-Scripts/README.md

 1. `start.sh`: This script starts the ComfyUI application using the GPU (default).
 2. `start_cpu.sh`: This script starts the ComfyUI application using the CPU.
 3. `start_lowvram.sh`: This script starts the ComfyUI application with low VRAM usage.
 (Useful for running large models with limited VRAM).
+4. `add_swap.sh`: This script adds a temporary swap file to the system.
+(Useful for running large models with limited RAM).

 ## Usage